 Add 12.5 to .5 to 3 and display the result, which is 16.

 Find the average of a few values.

 Display the average of 12, 6 and 9.
 The result is 9.

 Get today's date.

 Display today's date.
 This function doesn't require any arguments, but you still need to supply the parentheses.

 So how do you create a formula field?
-Follow the three steps detailed below: You'll add a field, select the formula field type.
-Then, access this field's properties screen and write your formula.
+Follow the three steps detailed below: You'll add a field, select the desired formula field type.
+Then, access this field's properties page and write your formula.

 First, you start the process of adding a new field.
 (Read Step 2 to understand what formula field type to select.)